-Date -
+\$--- Date ---

 In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore,

-promise to pay the sum of -
+promise to pay the sum of

 Dollars, bearing interest at five (5) per cent, on ----

 Dollars, on or before the first day of April of each year during my life time, with the condition, that as soon as possible

-after my decease, the principal sum of Dollars shall be paid to the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, to be used as shall be deemed proper by the Board of Managers of the Bible School, appointed from year to year by General Conference of the Brethren in Christ.
+after my decease, the principal sum of Dollars shall be paid to the Messiah Bible School and Mission- ary Training Home, located at Grantham, Pennsylvania, to be used as shall be deemed proper by the Board of Managers of the Bible School, appointed from year to year by General Conference of the Brethren in Christ.

-Name, -
+Name,

-Address,
+Address, -

+nty to the migraph to have some the second to be a second to be an a William and the second to the s

 SPECIAL ENDOWMENT FUND.

 \$ Date

 In consideration of an Act approved by General Conference of the Brethren in Christ, in the United States and Canada, 1907 under Articles 25 and 26, and their respective Sections, and under Article 8 of General Conference, 1908, I, therefore,

 agree to donate the sum of Dollars, for the Messiah Bible School and Missionary Training Home, located at Grantham, Pennsylvania, on condition that the same shall be invested in real estate, or some good securities.
 Of which only the interest is to be used for the sustaining of the work of the School.

-Name, -
+Name,

 Address,

+22441 655,